 New York is world-famous as one of the best places to spend New Year’s.

 You’ll get to enjoy world-class performers, spectacular neon lights, and the famous ball drop in Times Square.

 You can also expect over a million joyful people enjoying the celebration in the streets, a pyrotechnic show, as well as a Wishing Wall where people write down their New Year’s resolutions.

 If you’re looking for an even more unique experience, consider hiring a boat ride on New York Harbour when the festivities start, so you can enjoy a jaw-dropping view of the fireworks.

 8) Head to Asia’s Party Capital Bangkok

-You might not immediately consider Bangkok as being one of the world’s best places to celebrate New Year’s Eve but this city is the party capital of Asia.
+You might not immediately consider Bangkok as being one of the best places to go for New Year’s Eve but this city is the party capital of Asia.

 The locals and expats in Bangkok love any opportunity to party, and they sure make the most of it on New Year’s Eve.